-Research has demonstrated that Family Based Treatment (FBT)* – also referred to as “Maudsley Treatment” – is more effective for treating Anorexia Nervosa (AN) than any other intervention for patients under 18 years old.
-FBT is an intensive outpatient treatment focused on empowering parents or caregiver[s] in the critical role of feeding their sick child, with the goal of eventually transitioning that control back to the child when he/she is ready.
+Research demonstrates that Family Based Treatment (FBT) – also called “Maudsley Treatment” – is more effective for treating Anorexia Nervosa (AN) than any other intervention for patients under 18 years old.
+FBT is an intensive outpatient treatment focused on empowering parents or caregivers in the critical role of feeding their sick child, with the goal of eventually transitioning that control back to the child when he/she is ready.

 Adolescence is a time when teens need to separate, spread their wings and develop independent living skills.
 Some vocalize the fear that a treatment that focuses on taking over feeding might inhibit this growth process.